mansuf/mangadex-downloader/docs/cli_usage/advanced.md

 ## Download manga with compressed size images

 If you have limited plan or metered network, you can download manga, chapter, or list with compressed size.
 And yes, this may reduce the quality.
-But hey, atleast it saved you from huge amount of bytes
+But hey, at least it saved you from huge amount of bytes

 Example Usage: